 - Public Kiosks for teaching: Start with the letter T (for example TCOL0111), a kiosk machine that has software specialized for teaching bibliographic software.

 - Public Kiosks with Zoomtext for accessibility: Start with A for adaptive (for example AMEM8876).

 - Circulation Computers: Start with C for Circulation (for example CPHY1121), a kiosk machine with Voyager Applications and OCLC Connexion.

 Tier 1 workstations should remain turned on.
 We often run remote programs that need to communicate with these machines during the evening for reloading or updating software.
 The Tier 1 maintenance window is daily 5-7am.
 If Tier 1 workstations are displaying error messages when you arrive in the morning, please reboot to refresh settings.
-Tier 1s have access to Temporary workspace (under Start, My Computer, Temporary Workspace or the D drive).
+Tier 1s have access to Temporary workspace (Local Storage icon on the desktop).
 Anything older than 7 days is cleared out of the E drive.
 All Tier 1s have the Microsoft Office suite and software for playing CDs and DVDs.
 These programs are available under Start, All Programs.